ShiCheng-Lu/website/README.md

 ## Dev

-run the development server with
+run the development website with

 ```bash
 npm run dev